MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 ## Upgrading modified forms and reports

-You can use Microsoft Dynamics GP to upgrade the following types of information for modified forms and reports:
+You can use [!INCLUDE[prodshort](../includes/prodshort.md)] to upgrade the following types of information for modified forms and reports:

 -   Fields where the data type has been changed are upgraded automatically on modified forms and reports.